Providing LPC Distance Telesupervision

 It provides for limitations on admissibility of certain communications as evidence in civil and other legal proceedings.
 I won't elaborate on the law other than it is the same privilege as face to face psychotherapy.

 Clinical Supervision Not Legally Confidential

 In Georgia, the only information that is legally confidential between supervisor and supervisee is patient information (attorneys who specialize in administrative law can tell you more about this).
 In other words, what a supervisee discloses about themselves could be used as evidence.
 Some supervisors can- and do- disclose supervision information to employers and the licensing board and even use it against supervisees.

 With Telemental Health, you are practicing psychotherapy.
 With Telemental Health Supervision, you are providing services to a peer.

 Disadvantages of Telemental Health Supervision

 This article on safely providing telemental health and confirming identity is also applicable to telemental health supervision.
-With telemental health supervision it can be difficult to be fully acquainted with your supervisees work situation, level of employer oversight, licensing history and other important factors.
+With telemental health supervision it can be difficult to know well your supervisee's work situation, level of employer oversight, licensing history and other important factors.

 You would be wise to require a supervision schedule which requires a face to face interview and regular periodic face to face supervision sessions.